sekaha/AGBAES/README.md

 Authors: David Sommerfield and Nicholas Moen

-This repository contains code and a paper detailing a convolutional neural network (CNN) implementation for simulating hydraulic erosion on heightmaps.
-Designed for game development and real-time terrain authoring, the CNN achieves high performance and generates realistic terrain features efficiently.
+This repository contains code and a paper detailing a method for simulating hydraulic erosion on heightmaps.
+It utilizes a GAN framework for training, while the core architecture is a high-performance CNN designed for realistic and efficient terrain generation.
+This approach is enables high speed terrain procedural terrain generation and real-time terrain authoring in artistic applications.

 Note: the paper was just made for a university course, so it's less polished than a typical academic publication.
 See our presentation here: [Google Slides Link](https://docs.google.com/presentation/d/1EYl_tC0HDfzUmDDKzc6oarilb0BzYCXmm8SSXUFyuRQ/edit?usp=sharing).